-Should I switch to Medicare or Should I stay with my current insurance here in San Diego?
+Should I switch to Medicare or Should I stay with the insurance I currently have in San Diego?

 Should I stick with my current Individual Health Insurance policy or switch to Medicare?

 Now let's compare that to Original Medicare with a Supplement plan N here in San Diego.
 For most people, Original Medicare Parts A + B cost $144.60 per month.
-We can then add $111.68 per month to join plan N, the best Supplement plan here in San Diego for 2020.
-For $256.28, you now have a deductible of $198.
+We can then add $111.68 per month to join plan N, one of the best Supplement plans here in San Diego for 2020.
+For a total of $256.28 per month, you now have a deductible of $198.
 Clearly, you'll want to switch to medicare from your Individual plan.

 Should I stick with my group health insurance policy or should I switch to Medicare?

-I personally sell group health insurance policies here in San Diego and I can confidently say that a plan through Medicare, with either a supplement plan or an advantage plan, is going to be better than what you are receiving from your business 100% of the time. the major question now is whether or not your business is contributing enough money towards your current plan for it to be beneficial for you to consider sticking with your current plan.
+I personally sell group health insurance policies here in San Diego and I can confidently say that a plan through Medicare, with either a supplement plan or an advantage plan, is going to be better than what you are receiving from your business.

 Should I stick with my Large Group Employer health insurance policy or should I switch to Medicare?

-For companies larger than 100 employees, health insurance policies are not age based.
+For companies larger than 100 employees, health insurance policies are no longer age based.
 The group takes the entire age of the company, averages it out, and provides the same rate for all employees no matter their age.
-Even so, this still doesn't match the quality you can receive from a Medicare Supplement plan if you switched in 2020.

 For example.
 I have a family member approaching her 65th birthday.
 She has awesome insurance through her employer Nordstrom.
-Her company pays half the monthly plan costs, and she only pays $230 a month.
+Her company pays half the monthly plan costs meaning she only pays $230 a month.
 This is extremely inexpensive considering a similar plan on the age based market would cost $800 or more.

 Here is the kicker.
-It's not as good as a supplement plan from Medicare.
-Her deductible through work is $2500.
-A Supplement plan like Plan N plan has a deductible of $198.
+The plan is not as good as a Supplement Plan from Medicare.
+Currently, her deductible through work is $2500.
+A great Supplement plan like Plan N or Plan G has a deductible of $198.
 All in with Original Medicare and the Supplement Plan N here in San Diego, she's looking at $256.28 a month and a much better plan with almost no deductible.
+So for a few extra dollars a month, she can reduce her $2500 deductible to $198, have a more robust and encompassing plan, and visit any network of doctors and hospitals in San Diego.

 Should I still switch to Medicare even if my family is covered by my insurance plan?

+Yes!
 The savings you receive by switching to medicare is significant.
 So significant that it is still worth the switch to Medicare even if your family is covered by your current plan.
+Pairing your entire family into a single health insurance plan offers a handful of benefits.
+You'll all share a "family deductible" which can help save some out of pocket costs during an unhealthy year.
+However, pairing your entire family into a single plan does not save you money on monthly premiums.

-If your employer is covering the costs for your family members premiums, you'll want to calculate the savings.
-How much money do you save by switching to medicare and how much money are you sacrificing by giving up your employer's contribution towards your dependent's plans?
+One scenario that may be difficult to evaluate is when you are eligible for Medicare but your employer is covering the costs for both your family members premiums and your own premiums.
+Our HealthyMarks team is excellent at evaluating these two options and figuring out the best course of action for you.
+We can calculate how much money you would save by switching to Medicare and how much money are you sacrificing by giving up your employer's contribution towards your dependent's plans.
 If you employer contributes a lot, you'll likely want to stay with that employers plan cause they are spoiling you and your family.
-But in most cases employers only offer a small amount of money to cover dependents plan costs.
-In fact many businesses do not cover dependents at all.
+In a majority of cases, employers only offer a small amount of money to cover dependents plan costs.
+In fact most businesses do not cover dependents at all because they are not required to.

-Should I still switch if I have awesome health insurance better than what's available through Medicare?
+Should I still switch if my awesome health insurance is better than what's available through Medicare?

 Every once in a while I will come across an employee who does have awesome health insurance coverage, even better than what's available through Medicare.
 This means they are paying less than $300 a month in premiums, they have a deductible less than $200, and they are able to see the doctors they want to see.
 This is rare but amazing.

 Our Medicare Office Team is the best at evaluating your current plan and whether or not it is better for you to switch or stay.
-If you are employed you can avoid all penalties associated by not switching.
+If you are enrolled in a plan better than what is offered through Medicare, you will want to know if you are subject to any late enrollment penalties.
+If you do not enroll in Original Medicare at the age of 65, you may end up paying more for it in the future due to late enrollment fees.
+However, you can avoid all penalties if you are receiving your health insurance from your employer.
 Our team is great at helping you avoid those penalties so you can stay with your awesome insurance.

 In these cases I like to discuss the process of moving to Medicare WHEN the right time comes.
 Our team is able to make sure you do not incur any penalties by not enrolling in Medicare.
 We'd love to help you evaluate your plan options and navigate the enrollment process.